 Coming of Age

 Youth participants in the program develop a greater sense of what they believe through discussion, conversations with adult mentors who are members of the congregation, participating in group meetings, retreats and workshops, and taking an optional trip to Boston to learn more about our Unitarian Universalist history.
-At the end of the year, Coming of Age graduates are invited to sign the membership book to formally join our congregation, and lead a worship service to share their credos, the personal faith statements they have developed over the course of the year.
+At the end of the year, Coming of Age graduates are invited to sign the membership book to formally join our congregation and lead a worship service to share their credos, the personal faith statements they have developed over the course of the year.

-Teen Leadership Program
+Youth Leadership Program